PaddlePaddle/MetaGym/metagym/bandits/README.md

 # Introduction

-The classical multi-armed bandits problem, solving them in meta-reinforcement learning manner
+The classical multi-armed bandits problem, allowing generating arbitrary configurations.
+Solving different problems by one model by using meta-reinforcement-learning.

 # Install